CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ### Task 3: Convergence of the Emprical CDF of P(x) (probability distribution for each state PSI can take)

 In tasks 1 and 2 we display the probability distribution (in the form of the line histogram or speckle patterns) for the probabilities of each of the 2^N states that PSI can take.
 The true distribution of these probabilities is given by the Porter-Thomas distribution (an exponential distribution).
-For Task 3, we plotting the probabilities distribitions for the Psi states we sampled v.s increasing depth.
-The tend towards the true distribution as the depth increasing- however you can see that the largest differences occur for small probabilities.
+For Task 3, we plot the probability distributions for the Psi states we sampled v.s increasing circuit depth.
+They tend towards the true distribution as the depth increases- however you can see that the largest differences occur for small probabilities.

 ![Emprical Distribution of Psi](../Week1_Trapped_Ions/img/task3_1.png)